Self-similar prior and wavelet bases for hidden incompressible turbulent motion

 \begin{remark} As shown from the proof, the simple form \eqref{eq:WavSeries01} holds because the orthonormal basis of $L^2([0,1]^2)$ that we have considered (the periodic wavelet basis) involves a unique scaling function which is the indicator function $\mathbb{I}_{[0,1]^2}(\xx)$.
 It is therefore clear that the representation \eqref{eq:WavSeries01} remains valid for any other wavelet basis of $L^2([0,1]^2)$ having the indicator function as its unique scaling function.
 This is in particular the case for the folded wavelet basis \cite{mallat2008wavelet}.\\ \end{remark}

-\begin{remark} Following remark \ref{rem1}, it is easy to adapt the proof of Proposition \ref{corrol01} to the case $H>1$ and deduce that \eqref{eq:WavSeries01} remains also valid for $H>1$, since the assumption $\int_{[0,1]^2} \tvt(\xx)d\xx=0$ removes all constant terms in the wavelet expansion.
+\begin{remark} Following Remark~\ref{rem1}, it is easy to adapt the proof of Proposition~\ref{corrol01} to the case $H>1$ and deduce that \eqref{eq:WavSeries01} remains also valid for $H>1$, since the assumption $\int_{[0,1]^2} \tvt(\xx)d\xx=0$ removes all constant terms in the wavelet expansion.
 Moreover, when $H$ is an integer, there exists no clear representation of the divergence-free fBm.
 In particular this case is excluded from the definition in \cite{Tafti10}.
 Since the representation \eqref{eq:WavSeries01} is well defined for any $H$, we choose to extend by continuity \eqref{eq:WavSeries01} to integer values of $H$.
 Note that this convention makes $\tvt$ satisfy all conditions required in Definition~\ref{def:fbm} when $H$ is an integer.
-In particular self-similarity is ensured. \\ \end{remark}
+In particular self-similarity is ensured.\\ \end{remark}